 A rough decision guide:

-- No injury, clear fault, comprehensive cover, no replacement car needed — DIY is fine.
+- No injury, clear fault on the other driver, comprehensive cover — DIY is fine.

-- Serious non-threshold injury, not at fault, mostly just the compensation claim — a compensation lawyer fits.
+- Serious non-threshold injury, not at fault, happy with a contingency cut from damages — a compensation lawyer fits.

-- Any injury + car + medical + claim, under one phone call — a service like Accident Hub is the right shape.
+- Any injury, any fault status, no contingency cut on damages — a service like Accident Hub is the right shape.

 - At-fault, threshold injury, or anything lawyers have declined — we take those files specifically.